TheoSourget/DDSA_Sourget/README.md

 ## Usage

+### Make the extraction
 1.Execute every extract_paper notebook to generate the references csv.

 2.Execute fusion_source notebook to obtain the final csv (merged.csv).

+### Add new elements
 To add a new source, you just have to generate a csv file name paper_{name_of_your_source} with the following columns: name,DOI,publication_year,dataset_used

+To add a new dataset in existing extraction with OpenAlex and OpenCitation, put in datasets.csv a new line with the dataset information

+To add a new dataset with dimension.ai, fusion all the exported files into a single file that respect the format of dimensions.ai (first line of the csv for query information and second line as csv header).
+The file should be named {name_of_dataset}.csv

 ---
 ## Credits